Akademisches Gymnasium Innsbruck: International School Innsbruck

 In 2012/13 the bilingual stream was further developed into what is now known as an International Class.
 The intention is to offer a highly academic programme with supporting co-curricular areas.
-As of 2015 the International School Innsbruck (ISI) at Akademisches Gymnasium Innsbruck has been granted the status of International Baccalaureate World School candidate.
+As of 2015 the International School Innsbruck (ISI) at Akademisches Gymnasium Innsbruck has been granted the status of a International Baccalaureate World School candidate.

 Alongside the acquisition of a high level English competency, the class is educated using subject-specific English in the learning areas of Geography and Economics as well as Biology and Environmental Studies.
 Further selected subjects are also taught in English and supported by English-speaking staff.

 The international class is open to all primary school graduates with talented language skills.
 International students arriving in Innsbruck are also provided with an attractive learning programme in which to continue their education.

 The final two years of upper secondary schooling (Year Level 7 & 8) include the teaching of parallel curricula – the Austrian National Curriculum and that of the International Baccalaureate Diploma Programme.
 Alongside the compulsory Austrian School Leaving Examination (Österreichische Matura) students have the opportunity, in their final year, to participate in and graduate from the International Baccalaureate Diploma Programme.